uyuni-project/uyuni-docs/docs/container-setup.md

 ## 5. Build targets

+Run `task` (no arguments) to see all available targets grouped by category.

 Every build target has a `container:` prefixed equivalent.
 Your local repository is mounted at `/docs` inside the container — output lands in `build/` on your host.